john-cd/rust_howto/bk/src/categories/template-engine/index.md

 Crates designed to combine templates with data to produce result documents, usually with an emphasis on processing text.

-## Create HTML files from a template
+## Create HTML Files from a Template

 {{#include tera.incl.md}}

-## Create Markdown fragments from a template
+## Create Markdown Fragments from a Template

 {{#include tinytemplate.incl.md}}